 Project Activities

-A multi-site, clustered, randomized controlled trial will be conducted to determine the efficacy of the Project SEARCH + ASSET-EPASS intervention compared to Project SEARCH, the business-as-usual approach for school-to-work transition support in the participating Michigan school districts.
-The research aims to determine whether adding ASSET-EPASS to what is typically implemented in schools is more efficacious in improving the work-related social skills, job readiness, and employment outcomes of students with IDD.
+A multi-site, clustered, randomized controlled trial was conducted to determine the efficacy of the Project SEARCH + ASSET-EPASS intervention compared to Project SEARCH, the business-as-usual approach for school-to-work transition support in the participating Michigan school districts.
+The research aimed to determine whether adding ASSET-EPASS to what is typically implemented in schools is more efficacious in improving the work-related social skills, job readiness, and employment outcomes of students with IDD.

 Structured Abstract